picture.jpg

 Link to paper [analysis of genotyped data: Bipolar Disorder]

-Link to paper [analysis of gene-expression data: Alzheimer's Disease]
+Link to paper [analysis of gene-expression data: Alzheimer's Disease] with additional benchmarking in the Appendix.

 Link to paper [analysis of genotyped data: Alzheimer's Disease]